liguiqing/server_sample/README.md

 1. Run the project Client side and Server side by your IDE such as Eclipse,IntelliJ IDEA,VS Code .etc or commandline.

-   You just talk to us How can display [Sample](src/main/java/com/gz/sample/domain/Sample.java) to web page from database when remote interview only.
+   You just talk us How can display [Sample](src/main/java/com/gz/sample/domain/Sample.java) to web page from database when remote interview only.

 **Optional**